Vasantdada Patil

-Vasantrao Banduji Patil (13 November 1917 – 1 March 1989) was an Indian politician from Sangli, Maharashtra.
+Vasantrao Banduji Kadam Patil (13 November 1917 – 1 March 1989) was an Indian politician from Sangli, Maharashtra.
 He was known as the first modern Maratha strongman and first mass leader in Maharashtrian politics.

 Patil served as Chief Minister of Maharashtra from 17 May 1977 to 18 July 1978 and again from 2 February 1983 to 1 June 1985.
 He also served as the governor of Rajasthan for a little under two years from 1985 to 1987.

 Personal life

 Born on 13 November 1917 at 'Padmale' 3 km from Sangli, his native village.
+He was a Kadam-Patil.
 He studied up to the vernacular final.
 Then he became a farmer.
 His first wife, Malati-tai Patil died in 1960s.
 Soon later, he married Shalinitai Patil (then Shalini Jadhav before her second marriage) who was a widow herself with four children from her first marriage.
 She herself was a minister in Maharashtra in 1980s.
 Vasantdada did not have any children from his second marriage.
 His son from the first marriage with Malti-tai Patil, named Prakash Patil, represented Sangli in Lok Sabha.
 After Prakash Patil's death in 2005, his son (and Vasantdada's grandson) Pratik Patil became MP from Sangli twice.